stskeeps/wartime_penguins/README.md

 ```bash
 cartesi-coprocessor address-book
 ```
-Note down the testnet addresse and machine hash for the next step.
+Note down the testnet addresses and machine hash for the next step.

 ## Deploying the Smart Contract